Roy-Boi-21/PolynomialC/README.md

+# Welcome to PolynomialC!

 This is a open-source class designed to make Calculus easier to implement in C++.
 PolynomialC's polynomials can do the following.
 - ALGEBRA
   - Addition with constants and other polynomials.
   - Subtraction with constants and other polynomials.